microsoft/power-platform-terraform-quickstarts/quickstarts/300-pac-checkov/README.md

 | `tenant_id` | The tenant ID of service principal or user at Power Platform | string | `null` | true |

 ## Resources

 - `azurecaf_name.rg` from `azurecaf`

 - `azurerm_resource_group.rg` from `azurerm`

-## Example Files

-The example files can be found in `quickstarts/300-pac-checkov`

-## Input Variables

-Variables and their purpose can be found in `quickstarts/300-pac-checkov/variables.tf`

 ## PaC example steps